List of Mega Monster Battle characters: Ultraman Belial

 Ultraman Belial (ウルトラマンベリアル, Urutoraman Beriaru) is a fallen Ultra Warrior who serves as the main antagonist in several Mega Monster Battle-era instalments, namely Mega Monster Battle: Ultra Galaxy, Ultraman Zero: The Revenge of Belial and Ultra Zero Fight.
 Originally a member of the Inter-Galactic Defense Force and a friend of Father of Ultra (Ultraman Ken), the two were participants of Ultimate Wars but Belial was banished from the Land of Light after his jealousy towards Ken implored him to touch the Plasma Spark.
 He is converted into a Reionics by Alien Reiblood and is imprisoned by Ultraman King after his attempt at instigating a war against his former home world failed.

 Years later, he is freed by an Alien Zarab and successfully steals the Plasma Spark, allowing him to resurrect the fallen spirits in the Monster Graveyard as his thrall while the Land of Light gets reduced to a freezing wasteland.
 (Note: According to a mock diary made by Tsuburaya and Niconico's collaboration, Belial mentioned that he was restrained for 457,542 years and four days before he was released by Alien Zarab.)
 He fought the survivors of said planet (Ultraman, Ultraseven and Mebius), Ultraman Dyna, and briefly corrupted Rei to his side had it not for ZAP Spacy's intervention.
 The arrival of Ultraman Zero turns the tides of the battle to the resistants' favor and managed to defeat Belial even when he resorted to form Belyudra.

 Belial nevertheless survived the fight and establishes his rule in another dimension under the Belial Galactic Empire banner, adopting the moniker Galactic Emperor Kaiser Belial (銀河皇帝 カイザーベリアル, Ginga Kōtei Kaizā Beriaru).
 His attempt at once again starting a war against his former people draw Zero's attention to him, resulting in a series of events where he is finally killed by the young Ultra.
 His spirit would later on ended up in the Monster Graveyard, possessing the Armored Darkness as a temporary body before he moves on to Zero, intending to monopolize the young Ultra's power until he was successfully expelled.
 Zero's attempt to undo the damages made by Belial and the Darkness Five unintentionally resurrected Belial as well.
 This allowed Belial to recuperate his strength until the events of Ultraman Geed, eventually meeting his end at the hands of that series' titular protagonist; his own son.

-In his current form, Belial usually relies upon the use of brute strength and his Giga Battle Nizer (ギガバトルナイザー, Giga Batoru Naizā) to subjugate monsters to fight for him.
+In his current form, Belial usually relies upon the use of brute strength and his Giga Battlenizer (ギガバトルナイザー, Giga Batorunaizā) to subjugate monsters to fight for him.
 His main finisher is Deathcium Beam (デスシウム光線, Desushiumu Kōsen).
 As Kaiser Belial, he puts on the Belial Mantle (ベリアルマント, Beriaru Manto) and relies on his Kaiser Belial Claws (カイザーベリアルクロー, Kaizā Beriaru Kurō) as melee weapons and mind-control powers.
 His other forms include: